spockframework/spock/docs/interaction_based_testing.rst

         Publisher publisher = new Publisher()
     }

 How are we going to test ``Publisher``?
-With state-based testing, we can easily verify that the publisher correctly manages its list of subscribers.
-The more interesting question, though, is whether a message sent by the publisher is received by all registered subscribers.
+With state-based testing, we can verify that the publisher keeps track of its subscribers.
+The more interesting question, though, is whether a message sent by the publisher is received by the subscribers.
 To answer this question, we need a special implementation of ``Subscriber`` that listens in on the conversation between the publisher and its subscribers.
 Such an implementation is often called a *mock object*.

 While we could certainly create a mock implementation of ``Subscriber`` by hand, writing and maintaining this code can get unpleasant as the number of methods and complexity of interactions increases.
-This is where mocking frameworks come in: First, they allow to succinctly describe the expected interactions between an object under specification and its collaborators.
-Second, they automatically generate conforming mock implementations.
+This is where mocking frameworks come in: They provide a way to describe the expected interactions between an object under specification and its collaborators, and can generate mock implementations of collaborators that verify these expectations.

 .. sidebar:: How Are Mock Implementations Generated?